Experimental measurement and a physical interpretation of quantum shadow enumerators: Experimental demonstrations

 Let us point out an interesting noise characteristic that is observed in both the SLD and the dual SLD in Fig.~\ref{fig:experiment_qecc}: the experiment underestimates (gray background) the number of Pauli operators $P\in\mathcal{S}$ and $P\in \mathcal{S}^\perp$ when $n-\wt(P)$ is even, whereas that of the opposite case is overestimated (pink shaded bars).
 We explain this as follows.
 First, we have $A_i=0$ in Eq.~\eqref{eq:sld_steane} for all odd $i$, which means that $\mathcal{S}$ only contains even-weight stabilizers.
-Hence, Lem.~\ref{lem:shadow_characterization} implies that---for the investigated code---Rains' shadow $\tilde{\mathcal{S}}$ [Eq.~\eqref{eq:shadow_definition}] coincides with the normalizer $\mathcal{S}^\perp$ [Eq.~\eqref{eq:normalizer_definition}].
+Hence, Prop.~\ref{lem:shadow_characterization} implies that---for the investigated code---Rains' shadow $\tilde{\mathcal{S}}$ [Eq.~\eqref{def:shadow_coset}] coincides with the normalizer $\mathcal{S}^\perp$ [Eq.~\eqref{def:normalizer}].
 For enumerators, this implies that $\tilde{\mathbf{a}}[\rho^\text{ideal}_\text{QECC}] = \mathbf{b}[\rho^\text{ideal}_\text{QECC}] $ is a $(+1)$-eigenvector of the TPD-to-dual-SLD transform $\tilde{T}'^{-1} \tilde{M}$ from Fig.~\ref{fig:macwilliams}.
 The impact of noise is easily understood in the TPD picture, where it manifests itself in the increased occurrence of odd-singlet events (within the constraints of Cor.~\ref{cor:triplet_mean_bound}).
 In our case, we see that the largest deviation from the ideal case is that some of the probability $\tilde{a}_5[\rho]$ (blue) has leaked into $\tilde{a}_4[\rho]$ and $\tilde{a}_6[\rho]$ (yellow), which correspond to two, three, and one singlet, respectively.
-As the measured vector $\tilde{\mathbf{a}}[\rho]$ still has a fairly large overlap with its ideal version, it is unsurprising that $\mathbf{b}[\rho] = \tilde{T}'^{-1} \tilde{M}\tilde{\mathbf{a}}[\rho]$ is fairly close to $\tilde{\mathbf{a}}[\rho]$, which is indeed what we observe in Fig.~\ref{fig:experiment_qecc}.
+As the measured vector $\tilde{\mathbf{a}}[\rho]$ still has a fairly large overlap with its ideal version, it is unsurprising that $\mathbf{b}[\rho] = \tilde{T}'^{-1} \tilde{M}\tilde{\mathbf{a}}[\rho]$ is fairly close to $\tilde{\mathbf{a}}[\rho]$, which is indeed what we observe in Fig.~\ref{fig:experiment_qecc}. {\add Note that the top right panel displays $B_i = 2^{n+k}b_i[\rho] = 256 \times b_i[\rho]$, which enumerates the weight-$i$ logical Pauli operators of the code.}

 Besides the raw data (red dots), we also show in Fig.~\ref{fig:experiment_qecc} the QWEs that are obtained when error correction (blue dots) or detection (green dots) is performed before the QWEs are estimated.
 Here, it is important to note that---for color codes---all Clifford gates and, therefore, also Bell measurements can be implemented transversally.
 Thus, we can regard the here-reported experiment as \emph{logical} Bell sampling.
 Leveraging a lookup table decoder for the $\llbracket 7,1,3 \rrbracket$ code, we can effectively (in classical postprocessing) project $\rho^\text{exp}_\text{QECC}$ onto the logical code space without discarding any data.
 Alternatively, we can postselect for events without detected errors by discarding all Bell samples where at least one parity check is violated.
 Here, we can keep $4,067$ and $4,458$ Bell samples (from $10,000$ each) for $\ket{0,0}_\text{L}$ and $\ket{0,1}_\text{L}$, respectively, where no errors are detected.
 Averaging the resulting two TPDs then results in the displayed error-detected, postselected QWEs.